 If you want to help out with a larger art project or contribute to making someone else’s big idea happen, that’s great too!
-Fill out the volunteer form and let us know, or ask around on our Facebook event page and see what people are doing!
+Fill out the Registration Form and let us know, or ask around on our Facebook event page and see what people are doing!

 Art Grants are available.
 They could take the form of a discounted ticket or actual cashmoney.
 We can also help you recruit a crew.
 Talk to us!

 Remember, you are the party and the party is you!
 Your participation is what makes the party.
 Bring an art!
 A bar!
 A yoga studio!
 A tailor shop!
 A library!
 A facepainteria!
 Your own crazy wonderful idea!
 We welcome it all!
 We fully support Maximum Fun For Minimal Effort, so don't be intimidated by words like "theme camp" and "art installation".
 Experiment!
 Go nuts!
 Just no fire, please.

 We will be building large-scale art projects together in the afternoon and evening.
 We will also have extra materials if you want to take on your own project!
 Let’s make things to delight and amuse each other!
 For this is what art truly is.

 Bring cash to enjoy a different house specialty from Paco's Tacos on Friday night, Saturday night, and Sunday morning